ptahmose/warpaffine_zeiss/documentation/usage.md

 * The source document is examined whether it is suitable to be processed by the application.
 If it is not, the application will exit with an error.
 One of those checks is examining the XML-metadata of the document, in order to determine that the document is tagged as containing a skewed z-stack.
 This check can be overwritten with the flag `--override-check-for-skewed-source`.
+* The option `--use-acquisition-tiles` can be used to add metadata to all sub-blocks which allows to identify which of them belong to the same contiguous 2d area.
+This information can be used to differentiate between sub-blocks that need to be stitched (because they were acquired at different times and positions) and those that were only split for technical reasons but should be treated as one.

 The exit code of the application is 0 (EXIT_SUCCESS) only if it ran to completion without any errors.
 In case of an error (of any kind) it will be <>0.
 In case of circumstances which lead to an abnormal termination, information may be written to `stderr` (and this is not controlled by the `--verbosity` argument); output to `stderr` will